hmfaysal/hmfaysal-omega-theme/Bruce-Becker.md

 ---
 layout: page
-permalink: /bruce-becker/
+permalink: /about/
 title: Bruce Becker
 description: Who is this guy anyway ?
 tags: [Bruce, Becker, brucellino]
 image:
   feature: bruce-becker.jpg
 ---
+# This is Bruce Becker's blog.

+If you're looking for other things by Bruce Becker, see [his home page](https://brucellino.gihtub.io)

 >&quot; Viel Hilft Viel &quot;
 ><small><cite title="Timm Morten Steinbeck">Timm Morten Steinbeck</cite></small>

 # Bruce Becker is a real person

 He writes this blog as often as he likes, on whatever he feels.
 Feel free to leave comments, but don't expect them to be automatically published.
 He's kinda picky about who says what.

 Bruce used to be a physicist... kinda.
 He got a Ph.D. from the University of Cape Town and did a few postdocs, but things just took a bit of a turn somewhere down the line.
 Although he's a bit wacko about the universe (the whole "crap, this thing actually exists, that's so weird" thing), he gets depressed by the fact that he's not up to investigating it himself.
 Had a big fight with maths in second year, never really got over it.
 He was convinced the Higgs Boson was no more and no less than the Easter Bunny -- until they found it, which simultaneously re-invigorated his love for the experimental method and bummed him out because there's still no Easter Bunny.